 Donations to the family may be submitted to Miami Valley CAP through Facebook or PayPal, Cronmiller said.

 You can also mail a check to the agency at 719 S. Main St., Dayton, OH 45402.
-Checks can be made payable to Miami Valley Community Action Partnership, and in the memo, note: F.B.O. (for the benefit of) Lois Oglesby Family.Grab the FREE WDTN News App for iPhone or Android.
+Checks can be made payable to Miami Valley Community Action Partnership, and in the memo, note: F.B.O. (for the benefit of) Lois Oglesby Family.Grab the FREE WDTN News App from the Apple Store or Google play.
 Stay up to date with all the local news, weather and sports as well as live newscasts and events as they happen.